 Nothing defines a club quite like its cult heroes.
 Occasionally, a player largely disregarded by the general public will do something so sublime, so ridiculous, that it captures the collective imagination of the terraces.
 In an instant, an otherwise mediocre player can cement their legacy as a genuine fan favourite.

 Over the years, St James’ Park has been no stranger to these sorts of figures.
 They have arrived at Newcastle in all shapes and sizes: from Faustino Asprilla, the legendary hat-trick grabber, to the frenzied, demonically possessed destruction of Temuri Ketsbaia’s celebration, to Philippe Albert, who produced a chip so delicious he should have been awarded a Michelin Star for it.
 The Geordies have had more than their fair share.

-There is one name though who seems to have slipped from the memory of the masses, one who is surely deserving of being mentioned in the same breath.
+There is one name, though, that seems to have slipped from the memory of the masses, one who is surely deserving of being mentioned in the same breath.

 It was a sign of the shape of things to come.
 Robert firmly established himself as one of the finest set-piece specialists in the league.
 Given the embarrassment of riches at St James’ Park when it came to taking free-kicks at this time, that was no mean feat.
 Newcastle could have called on the painterly brush strokes of Nolberto Solano’s right foot to caress the ball past a defensive wall, or picked the runaway freight train run-up of a trademark Alan Shearer thunderbolt to go through one.
 Yet time and again they looked to Robert to do the damage from the dead ball.
 And with good reason.